DAAD-Freundeskreis mit Lektüreempfehlungen aus aller Welt

 The books takes us on a journey of power shift back from 1970s up to today.
 Chomsky takes much interest in the financial capitalisation that was revived from 1980s.
 He convinces the readers including me that this indeed resulted in financial institutions having bigger shares on the national income than any other sector.
 This shift in power or in another term neoliberalism led to government reduction in borrowing capacity to the poor, imposing taxes and provision of subsidies to rich minorities.
 He shows how this shift in power has shaped and influenced the current public life in America to the advantage of the elite persons.
 For those who believe in democracy, don’t miss to read the book.

+2. Imitation is Limitation by John Mason.
 I went through this book some times back.
 It advocates for people to live life to its fullest and avoid limitation.
 The book concurs with few lines from the bible that everyone of us is made up in a unique way with brilliant qualities: “Don’t limit yourself but rather gather confidence and keep flying with your unique feathers!"

+3. Gifted Hands by Ben Carson.
 The book sound like a motivational-inspirational combined art.
 I loved it.
 It talks about the success story of Siamese twins´ hemispherectomy operation.
 For those who believe in pathology and surgery to better life, the book is for you.
 It shows risk taking as a path to success.
 He gave hope to the hopeless angels.
 Rise up.

 Yara Elshiaty, Studentin der Mathematik auf Bachelor an der Universität Heidelberg - Egypt

-ar and Peace by Leo Tolstoy: Das Buch ist zwar groß, aber vielleicht hat man die Zeit dafür jetzt.
+1.)
+War and Peace by Leo Tolstoy: Das Buch ist zwar groß, aber vielleicht hat man die Zeit dafür jetzt.
 Es hat den Ruf als das beste Literaturbuch aller Zeiten aus gutem Grund!!

 2.)
 Pooh and the Philosphers by J.T.
 Williams; ist richtig lustig und amüsant zu lesen, und belegt seine Argumentation, dass Winnie the Pooh ein großer Philosoph ist, der sich in seinem Abenteuer mit seinen Freunden auf alte Philosophen (von Socrates bis Kant) bezieht.